 What We Paid: Around NTD 175 with drinks

 4. Ding Wang Hotpot

-If these four aren’t enough to whet your appetite, then check out our post on 9 Must-Eat Restaurants in Taichung.
+If these four aren’t enough to whet your appetite, then check out our guide to 8 Must-Try Restaurants in Taichung.
 It includes more pictures and information about the places listed above, as well as instructions on how to get to each restaurant.

 POINTS OF INTEREST IN TAICHUNG